yannikkellerde/GNN_Hex/more_questions.md

 + Graph-tool includes a information on how to extend it's c++ backend https://graph-tool.skewed.de/static/doc/demos/cppextensions/cppextensions.html.
 It may be possible to write the make\_move and remove\_dead\_and\_captured function in c++ while keeping the rest of the code in python.

 There is a lot to optimize before we can run any meaningful experiments.
 Also, I think there is no way around cpu multiprocessing in the end.
 There are a few things I can think of optimizing in the current python implementation, but it might also make sense to implement some parts in C++.

+# Mostly solved questions
++ Alpha-zero starts with a temperature 1 in the beginning of the game and then drops to zero after n moves.
+This makes sense, because exploration is more valuable in the beginning.
+However, from the paper and some reference implementations it seems like the temperature is also variied for the training targets.
+E.g. for the first n moves, the network is supposed to predict a distribution and for later moves is is supposed to predict 100% for the best move.
+This sounds like it would make training unstable.
+Why not use some fixed temperature for computing the training targets and only switch up the temperature for self-play?
++ The paper is a little unclear about which transitions should be used for training (And when should old transitions be thrown out).
+Just coninuously collect transitions and throw oldest ones out when some capacity is reached?
+Or aim to only train on data from newest agent?
++ MCTS:
+	- There are two ways to implement MCTS:
+		1. My first attempt: Build up tree of nodes that each cache the graphs and store visits, priors, q etc.
+			* pro: Using caching, the same make_move never has to be executed twice in the MCTS
+			* con: We need to copy the graph to restore the game state each time when we want expand the game state.
+Maybe faster alternative would be a reversible make_move function.
+		2. Adapted from reference implementations: store visits, priors, q etc. in dictionary based on unique hash of position.
+			* pro: No graph copying required.
+Fewer lines and less convoluted code.
+No need to store potentially many graphs in memory.
+			* con: Need to remake the move each time when traversing the graph.
+Need to create unique hash of each position.
+Isomorphism detection via hashing sounds great, but does not work easy because otherwise order of actions (vertex indices) is not well defined.
+Thus, we hash avoiding isomorphisms.
+	- Currently the first attempt is only faster for very deep MCTS trees.
+Otherwise second is faster.
+	- What is the range of v from the neural network?
+In the paper it says that it is the probability of the current player winner (0-1), but at some other places and in reference impl. it seems like it is -1 for lost games.
+	- Node that just got expanded have 0 or 1 visits?
+I think 1 makes more sense, but reference impl uses 0

++ GNN:
+	- My input features to the GNN: Currently, 3D, one dim for *is neighbor of termial node 1*, one dim for *is neighbor of terminal node 2* and one dim for *Is it makers turn*.
+Should I add more?
+E.g. degree?
+Is it sensible to add is\_makers\_turn as an additional feature dimension to all nodes or is there a smarter way?